Criminal Justice Act - Judicial Business 2015

 The Criminal Justice Act (CJA) provides funding for the representation of individuals with limited financial resources in federal criminal proceedings.
-In each district, a plan exists for providing representation through private panel attorneys and, where established, federal public or community defender offices.
-This year, 81 federal defender organizations (consisting of 63 federal public defender organizations and 18 community defender organizations) served 91 of the 94 federal judicial districts.
+In each district, a plan exists for providing representation through private panel attorneys and, where established, federal public or community defender organizations.
+This year, 81 federal defender organizations (63 federal public defender organizations and 18 community defender organizations) served 91 of the 94 federal judicial districts.

 For a summary of federal defender appointments under the CJA for the past five years, see Table S-21.
 For information on representations for each federal public and community defender organization, see Table K-1.